opposition demands his expulsion. (AP Photo/Keystone, Martial Trezzini) AP

 Prote

-May Day in Iran: Against class disparity
+May Day in Iran: Against class dispa

 yesterday hundreds of workers togeather with students demonstreated in Tehran against class disparity.
 Police had supressed them and arrest some of the protesters.workers of Bus Syndicate according to last strike are still in jail.